 R&D for rare and neglected diseases

-Rare and neglected diseases have traditionally received little attention from researchers.
-Fortunately, that is changing.
 Novartis is focused on discovering and developing new medicines to treat disease and improve human health.
+We set our research priorities at the intersection of unmet medical need and strong science.
+Only later do we consider commercial opportunity.
+This focus leads us to actively target diseases where we can make a meaningful difference.
 Our “science without borders” approach to research recognizes and embraces the needs of increasingly global and diverse patient populations, including those with rare or neglected diseases.

 Targeting unmet medical needs